janjve/Itu.Shared/Source/8 Practical Concurrent and Parallel Programming/Week4/ANSWERS.md

 ------------

 The experiment to compare the scalability of cache implementations, could be carried out much like the experiments from 4.4.1.
 Plotting the results from the earlier experiments on a (threads-runtime)-graph would give an indicator of the scalability.
-By drawing the regression line for each cache implementations points we could see which one had the biggest slope.
-This could help in choosing the right algorithm to use on a machine with the same specifications as the one used for the experiment.
+By drawing the regression line for each cache implementations points we could see which one had the lowest growth rate.
+This one would be the best choice of cache implementation on machines with the same specifications as the one used for the experiment.